haiquangtran/Programming-Notes/azure.md

     - Enables you to monitor, control, access, provision, and manage billing for collections of resources.
   - App Service plan
     - Set of physical resources and capacity available to deploy your App service apps into.
+    - Can continue to add apps to an existing plan but they will share the same resource.
+Overloading an App Service plan can cause reduced performance or downtime for your new and existing apps.
     - **Web apps, mobile apps, azure functions, and API apps hosted in Azure App Service, all run in an App Service plan**
       - You can deploy unlimited number of applications into an App Service plan, the number you use greatly depends on the types of applications deployed.
       - Can use App Service plan to visualise CPU and memory utilization to help determine whether you need to scale or move applications into another App service plan.